Though not commonly discussed, rebluing a gun is an important process for maintaining your firearm’s look and utility.

 If you’re simply looking to enhance your current bluing, simply apply cleaning oil to the locations you wish to blue.

 This will help to remove the old bluing completely.
-When you are done, go over the spots with acetone to make sure you remove all of the cleaning solution.
+When you are done, go over the spots with acetone to make sure you remove all of the cleaning solutions.

 If you wish to clean the entire gun, however, you’ll find it easier to simply put the entire gun into a cleaning solution.
 Consider using sodium triphosphate or denatured alcohol.